rajput95/iOSPagination-Trending-Github-Repos/README.md

   - Defines interfaces (protocols) for repositories or services that the domain depends on, allowing the actual implementations to live in infrastructure.
   - This layer should remain pure and platform-agnostic, making it highly testable and reusable.
 - Application:
-  - Contains coordination logic, mappers and input/output transformation between domain and UI layers.
+  - Contains coordination logic, application services (AppService), anti-corruption layers (ACL), and input/output transformation between domain and UI layers.
   - Implements the orchestration of use cases, making it the “glue” between domain and UI.
-  - It may depend on both the domain and infrastructure layers, but not on SwiftUI or UIKit directly.
+  - The application layer may depend on both the domain and infrastructure layers, but not on SwiftUI or UIKit directly.
+  - The AppService inside this layer is focused on orchestrating multiple domain operations without holding business rules.
+It is called by ViewModels to trigger domain interactions.
+  - ACL (Anti-Corruption Layer) serves as a translator or adapter between external systems or legacy APIs and the domain model.
+This ensures that external systems do not pollute domain logic with unrelated models or concepts.
 - UI:
   - Includes all SwiftUI views, view-specific modifiers, animations and ViewModels which manage UI state and trigger use cases.
   - ViewModels communicate with the application layer to trigger domain logic and transform domain models into UI-ready state.